Healthy School Lunch Ideas

 Along with routine going out the window over the summer, there were also days (and many of them!) where healthy eating went too, especially when cousins and friends were around.
 There were days when I took delight in the convenience of a tin of beans, chips or a tub of hummus!

-So, along with getting uniforms and books (and sanitisers!) ready, it’s time for many of us to start thinking about school lunches and how we can get the fine balance of healthy lunches …that are actually eaten.
+So, along with getting uniforms ready, it’s time for many of us to start thinking about school lunches and how we can get the fine balance of healthy lunches …that are actually eaten.

-In this blog I am going to share some lunch ideas and a few recipes aswell to get you going, along with some tips that have worked for us to encourage our kids to eat more healthily.
+In this blog I am going to share some lunch ideas and a few recipes aswell to get you going, along with some tips that have worked for me to encourage our kids to eat more healthily.
+You can use these ideas to spruce up your own lunch for work or on the go too!

 Healthy lunch ideas: